Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/types/edit_object.rst

 --------

 Makes the object "look at" another object, in 2D or 3D.
-The Y-axis is considered the front of the object.
+The Y axis is considered the front of the object.

 .. figure:: /images/game-engine_logic_actuators_types_edit-object_track-to.jpg
    :width: 271px